lingliao/Transparency-in-CABCDTD/README.md

 ## Results
 The model's performance evaluation is based on the checkpoint with the highest validation accuracy.

-The best performed checkpoint can be downloaded from [here](https://drive.google.com/drive/folders/10NbIMP5a6PWkZ97Ta9lggAvla3XEh8oa?usp=drive_link)(Please note, this one performs a little better than the results presented in our publication in general, detailed in our example output, but we decided to respect our published version and didn't update further in the manuscript.)
+The best performed checkpoint can be downloaded from [here](https://drive.google.com/drive/folders/10NbIMP5a6PWkZ97Ta9lggAvla3XEh8oa?usp=drive_link)(Please note, this one performs a little better than the results presented in our publication in general, detailed in our example output, but we decided to respect our published version and didn't update further in the manuscript.).

 Accuracy, precision, recall, F1 score, ROC curve, and a confusion matrix are outlined in below: